 - sores, ulcers, or white spots in the mouth or on the lips

 Get emergency help immediately if any of the following symptoms of overdose occur while taking fluconazole:

 - seeing, hearing, or feeling things that are not there

-Some of the side effects that can occur with fluconazole may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common
+Some side effects of fluconazole may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - change in taste or bad, unusual, or unpleasant (after) taste